INTRODUCTION: TWO VOICES FROM A SHATTERED AGE

-WAR AND PEACE: A MANUAL OF SYNTHESIS
+WAR AND PEACE: A SYNTHESIS

 How Sun Tzu and Lao Tzu Complement Each Other